kitsunekyo/kitsunekyo/README.md

-servus ✌ i'm a frontend dev lead from austria.
+servus ✌ i'm a frontend dev from austria.

 I believe exceptional performance and growth only happens when we find joy and purpose in what we do and if we aren't afraid of a little discomfort along the way.